Cost Comparison Custom Software VS Saas Tools

 Step 2 — Default to SaaS for “commodity” problems

-If the problem is something every company needs — like billing, auth, CRM, or support — it’s usually not worth building yourself.
+If the problem is something every company needs — like billing, auth, CRM, or support — it’s usually not worth building yourself, because internal effort should usually stay focused on the workflows that actually differentiate your product instead of rebuilding standard business tools.

 These tools don’t create competitive advantage, they just keep the business running.